FREQUENTLY ASKED QUESTIONS

 6 teaspoonfuls (5 ml) make an ounce (30 ml), 8 ounces (250 ml) make a cup.

 Keep grass mowed.
 Clear tall brush away from your home.
 Create a 1 meter barrier of wood chips or gravel between lawns and wooded areas to restrict tick migration.
 Keep play areas away from yard edges and forests.
 Discourage unwelcome animals such as deer, raccoons and even stray dogs from entering your yard.
+Ticks do not like sunlight and dry areas.
+Trim the lower branches of trees as well to let the sunlight in!

 A good spray job will suppress the mosquito populations well but may not be 100% elimination.
 This suppression will reduce some disease risk but not all.